hphelion/documentation/commercial/GA1/ceph/commercial-ceph-hp-helion-openstack-ceph-configuration.md

 -->

-##HP Helion OpenStack Ceph Configuration
+##HP Helion OpenStack 1.1 Ceph Configuration

-This section describes the integration of HP Helion OpenStack Enterprise Edition 1.1 and Ceph Firefly 80.7 on hlinux3.14.6-2 kernel.
+This section describes the integration of HP Helion OpenStack Enterprise Edition 1.1 and Ceph Firefly 80.7 on a hlinux3.14.6-2 kernel.

 Before configuring Helion OpenStack Ceph ensure that HP Helion OpenStack Enterprise Edition 1.1 is installed successfully.

-###Ceph Client Install <**not clear what exactly trying to convey**>
+###Ceph Client Install

 The Helion Overcloud Controller and compute nodes are consumers of the storage services provided by the Ceph cluster.
-In order for it to act as a Ceph client, perform the following steps (either the automated or manual process):
+To enable them to act as Ceph clients, perform the following steps (either the automated or manual process):

 ####Automated Install

-The `ceph_client_setup.tar` contains Debian packages, Helion OpenStack Ceph configuration scripts, and the patch file to make required alteration to the Nova, Glance, and Cinder configuration file.
-These debian packages must be installed while installing the Ceph firefly 80.7 client packages on the HP Helion overcloud controller and compute nodes.
-The script present in the tar files helps to automate the install process.
+The `ceph_client_setup.tar` contains Debian packages, Helion OpenStack Ceph configuration scripts, and the patch file to make the required alterations to the Nova, Glance, and Cinder configuration files.
+These Debian packages must be installed while installing the Ceph firefly 80.7 client packages on the HP Helion overcloud controller and compute nodes.
+The script present in the tar file helps to automate the installaion process.

-Use the tar file to install the Ceph client bits on the Helion cluster.
-Once the Ceph cluster is fully operational, run the tar file on the Helion controller nodes ((occ0, occ1, and oc mgmt nodes) and the compute node.
-And at the final stage of installation process Ceph client extends to the Ceph cluster to confirm the connectivity.
+Once the Ceph cluster is fully operational, run the tar file on the Helion controller nodes (occ0, occ1, and oc mgmt nodes) and the compute node.
+At the final stage of the installation process, the Ceph client confirms connectivity to the Ceph cluster.

 #####Procedure to run an automated script